candreop/PHYS201/README.md

 # PHYS201 Lectures

-This repository includes the source code for my PHYS201 (Electromagnetism) lectures delivered at the University of Liverpool.
+This repository includes the source code for my PHYS201 (Electromagnetism) lectures delivered at the University of Liverpool from 2014/15 to date.
 PHYS201 is a second-year undergraduate module attended by about 150 students from several courses, including Physics, Mathematical Physics, Astronomy, Geology, Ocean Sciences and Medical Physics.
 This is a diverse group of students which spans a very broad range of abilities, interests and knowledge and individual learning needs should be respected for the design of appropriate activities and an effective learning environment.
 12 2-hr lectures represent 50% of scheduled contact time, with the rest devoted to workshops.

 # Author